MiningEnthusiastCoin-Project/MiningEnthusiastCoin-old/README.md

 * Sending/Receiving MiningEnthusiastCoin
 * Sending/Receiving MRC20 tokens on the MiningEnthusiastCoin network
-* The implementation "Native SegWit" on the MiningEnthusiastCoin network
 * Staking and creating blocks for the MiningEnthusiastCoin network
 * Creating and interacting with smart contracts
 * Running a full node for distributing the blockchain to other users